-We found no evidence that management had attempted to override internal controls.
+Subject to completion of our final internal quality review our audit work found no evidence that management had attempted to override internal controls.

 We have not identified any instances of inappropriate judgements being applied.

 We did not identify any other transactions during our audit which appeared unusual or outside the Authority's normal course of business.